 The Department of Communication strives to equip students with the resources and networking opportunities to secure the semester-long and summer internships they desire.
 The department also has a competitive scholarship fund available to aid students with summer internships outside of where they currently live.

-You must be a currently declared Communication major to enroll in communication course credit for completing an internship.
+You must be a currently declared Communication major to enroll in the COMMUN 4940: Internship course and earn Communication course credit for completing an internship.

 You can earn 1-3 credit hours based on the length of hours you complete for your internship.

 You are only allowed 54 hours of Communication credit toward meeting graduation requirements.
 Any internship hours exceeding this amount will not be counted.

 Once you have been offered an internship, complete these steps in order to ensure that you will receive credit from the Department of Communication for your internship experience.

 - Complete the Online Internship Application.